 This is likely because the instinctive dislike between dogs and cats creates a hostile environment that mice dislike.

-Mice are afraid of noise, but usually only if it is presented in high frequency.
+Mice are afraid of noise, but usually only if it is presented at high frequency.
 Normal noise (what you can hear with your ears) doesn’t bother them much unless it’s from predators like dogs, cats, and owls.
 High-frequency sound waves, on the other hand, are irritating and uncomfortable.
 So much so that they may convince the critters to change location.

 Unfortunately, however, mice are highly adaptable.